Our Commitment to Immigrant Rights

 Calling all Brooklyn Nonprofits!

 Application Open for Invest in Youth, Our Largest Grant Program

 We’re now accepting Letters of Inquiry from organizations that take on barriers to opportunity and success for 16 to 24-year olds in Brooklyn.
 Submission deadline is Friday, June 28th.
 Grants of up to $50,000 will be given with the majority of grantees receiving general operating support.

 Registration Open for Racial Justice Workshop for Nonprofit Managers

 Nonprofit leaders and managers are invited to register for our low-cost, full-day Racial Justice training.
 The training takes place on Wednesday, June 26th, and is facilitated by national experts Cynthia Silva Parker and Nayantara Sen. Local nonprofits will gain concrete takeaways to apply within their own organizations.

 We are excited to announce the 36 members of our 2019-2020 Spark Prize Committee, who will work together to select the 20 finalists and 5 winners of our annual $100,000 prize for Brooklyn nonprofits.

-Made up of 35 members all hailing from Brooklyn, the Committee includes local business owners Jackie Cusana (Ample Hills Creamery), Andrew Tarlow (Marlow & Sons), and Kai Avent-deLeon (Sincerely, Tommy), author and activist Darnell Moore, comedic actress Ana Gasteyer, and many more.
+Made up of 35 members all hailing from Brooklyn, the Committee includes local business owners Jackie Cuscuna (Ample Hills Creamery) and Andrew Tarlow (Marlow & Sons), author and activist Darnell Moore, comedic actress Ana Gasteyer, and many more.

 Youth Activists Conference Creates Space for Resistance and Empowerment